hexanal/fredmercy-blog/src/content/en/home.md

 This is my personal website!

-I originally created it to showcase my work as a web person, but I also use it to share stuff, and talk about anything.
-I just like to **create** stuff; lately it's been **mostly websites**
+I originally created it to showcase my work as a web person, but I also use it to share and talk about anything.
+I just like to **create** stuff; lately it's been [websites](/resume).

 Right now, I'm working on a few personal projects while enjoying life in beautiful <a href="https://www.openstreetmap.org/#map=16/45.5386/-73.6174&layers=N" target="_blank" rel="noopener noreferrer">Montréal</a>.